calvn/calvin.io/content/about/_index.md

 +++

 I’m a graduate from Rensselaer Polytechnic Institute with bachelor's degree in Computer & Systems Engineering and Computer Science.
-I currently work for [Cimpress](https://en.wikipedia.org/wiki/Cimpress), particularly on automation, deployment, infrastructure, and service discovery.
+I was part of the [Cimpress](https://en.wikipedia.org/wiki/Cimpress) engineering team, and focused on automation, deployment, infrastructure, and service discovery.

 Working towards making people's lives easier, one line at a time.